 If you want to go a step further to keep your car looking fresh, then clean the wheel barrels using a longer brush every few weeks to keep corrosion at bay.

-Maintaining the tires by giving them a good scrub with a hard tire brush and all-purpose cleaner, then wiping them with an old microfiber towel will help remove all the dirt and then you can add a tire gel to keep them looking shiny and black.
+Maintaining the tires by giving them a good scrub with a hard tire brush and all-purpose cleaner, then wiping them with an old microfiber towel will help remove all the dirt and then you can add a tire gel to keep them looking dark.

 Maintain the Glass and Trim